wontothree/wontothree.github.io/_posts/Math/LinearAlgebra/2023-12-30-[Linear Algebra and Its Applications] Linear Equations in Linear Algebra.md

 Whenever a system is consistent, the solution set can be described explicitly by solving the reduced system of equations for the basic variable in terms of the free variables.

+### Parametric Descriptions of Solution Sets

+Whenever a system is consistent and have free variables, we can describe parametric descriptions of solution sets in which the free varables act as parameters.

+Whenever a system is inconsistent, the solution set is empty, which the solution set has no parametric representation.

+### Existence and Uniqueness Questions

+>Existence and Uniqueness Theorem

+A linear system is consistent if and only if the rightmost column of the augmented matrix is not apivot column - that is, if and only if an echelon form of the augmented matrix has no row of the form

+$$
+[0 \;... \;0 \;b] \;\text{with b nonzero}
+$$

+>USING ROW REDUCTION TO SOLVE A LINEAR SYSTEM

+1. Write the augmented matrix of the system.
+2. Use the row reduction algorithm to obtain an equivalent augmented matrix in echelon form.
+Decide whether the system is consistent.
+If there is no solution, stop; otherwise, go to the next step.
+3. Continue row reduction to obtain the reduced echelon form.
+4. Write the system of equations corresponding to the matrix obtained in step 3.
+5. Rewrite each nonzero equation from step 4 so that its basic variable is expressed in terms of any free variables appearing in the equation.

 ## 3. Vector Equations

 ## 4. The Matrix Equation Ax = b